Poset-free Families and Lubell-boundedness

-In Section~\ref{sec:LUB} we review the required poset terminology and concepts related to the Lubell function.
+Section~\ref{sec:LUB} reviews the required poset terminology and concepts related to the Lubell function.
 The new properties and their connections to the conjectures are developed in Section~\ref{sec:LBP}.

-In Section~\ref{sec:LAR} we introduce a notion connected with $e(P)$, called a large interval of a poset.
+Section~\ref{sec:LAR} introduces a notion connected with $e(P)$, called a large interval of a poset.
 This plays an important role in the constructions discussed later.

 A new class of posets is introduced in Section~\ref{sec:FAN}, called fan posets, which are simply wedges of paths.
-These include the posets $\V_r$ previously investigated by Katona {\em et al.}, for integer $r\ge1$, with elements $A<B_i$ for $1\le i\le r$.
-We determine which fans are L-bounded, and give examples for all $m$ of a fan that is $m$-L-bounded but not $(m+1)$-L-bounded.
-Since all fan posets are trees, and since trees satisfy the $\pi(P)=e(P)$ conjecture by a theorem of Bukh~\cite{Buk}, it follows that all fans satisfy the conjecture.
-We give a simpler direct proof of this using the Lubell properties.
+These include the fork posets $\V_r$ previously investigated by Katona {\em et al.}, for integers $r\ge1$, with elements $A<B_i$ for $1\le i\le r$.
+We determine which fans are L-bounded, and give examples for all $m\ge1$ of a fan that is $m$-L-bounded but not $(m-1)$-L-bounded.
+Since all fan posets are trees, and since trees satisfy the $\pi(P)=e(P)$ conjecture by Bukh's Theorem~\cite{Buk}, it follows that all fans satisfy the conjecture.
+We give a simpler direct proof of this for fans using the Lubell properties.